Lemon4ksan/WoG-Quiz/README.md

 ## Updates
 When game releases new weapon you should run download_weapons.py script to download new entries.
-(You'll probably have to wait for the guide's author to update it first.)
+(You'll probably have to wait for the Steam guide's author to update it first.)

 ## Mentions
 Thanks to this guide for providing the weapon images: https://steamcommunity.com/sharedfiles/filedetails/?id=2589399401